-- The extent to which the measure is understood to be sensitive to changes in Medicaid or CHIP (e.g., policy changes, quality improvement strategies). - Relevance to the Early and Periodic Screening, Diagnostic and Treatment benefit in Medicaid (EPSDT).

-• Any other specific relevance to Medicaid/CHIP (please specify).
+- The extent to which the measure is understood to be sensitive to changes in Medicaid or CHIP (e.g., policy changes, quality improvement strategies). - Relevance to the Early and Periodic Screening, Diagnostic and Treatment benefit in Medicaid (EPSDT). - Any other specific relevance to Medicaid/CHIP (please specify).

 In New York State, about half of low birth weight babies are insured by Medicaid.
-Hypothermia is associated not only with neonatal mortality, but there is also evidence (Miller, Lee, Gould, 2011) that intraventricular hemorrhage (IVH) can also be a consequence of hypothermia.
-IVH is a significant cause of disability and developmental delay, and when serious, it is a common cause for LBW infants to develop into children with special health care needs.
-This has broad impact on Medicaid, Medicaid expenses, and early intervention services, including the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program services.
-Hypothermia, through death and disability may have a long tail that impacts families and programs associated with Medicaid.
+Hypothermia is not only associated with neonatal mortality, but there is evidence (Miller, Lee, Gould, et al., 2011) that intraventricular hemorrhage (IVH) can also be a consequence of hypothermia.
+IVH is a significant cause of disability, developmental delay, and when serious, is a common cause for LBW infants to develop into children with special health care needs.
+This has broad impact on Medicaid, Medicaid expenses, and early intervention services, including EPSDT services.
+Hypothermia, through death and disability, may have a long tail that impacts families and programs associated with Medicaid.
 Furthermore, the Medicaid population is disproportionately black, and in our testing data, black infants were disproportionately hypothermic.
+We note above that there is evidence that management can enhance thermal outcomes.